manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	## Upstream main does not show up in GitHub Desktop?

 	**Problem statement**
 	In GitHub Desktop, you click **Branch** then &gt; **Merge into current branch**.
-The merge into remote repo window does not show `upstream/master` under `Other branches`.
+The merge into main repo window does not show `upstream/main` under `Other branches`.

 	**What to do**

-	1. Open the remote upstream folder in this location.
+	1. Open the remote upstream folder from this location.

 		```
 		$ <clone>\<local-repository>\.git\refs\remotes\upstream